nxp-mcuxpresso/mcuxsdk-examples/_boards/frdmmcxe31b/driver_examples/emios/input_capture/example_board_readme.md

 Board settings
 ============
-Connect J3-9 to external signal, can be 20kHz 20% duty cycle PWM signal.
+Connect J3-9 to external PWM signal, can be 20kHz 20% duty cycle PWM signal.

 Prepare the Demo
 ===============